Chymyst/chymyst-core/docs/roadmap.md

  3 * 4 - implement "thread fusion" like in iOS/Android: 1) when a blocking molecule is emitted from a thread T and the corresponding reaction site runs on the same thread T, do not schedule a task but simply run the reaction site synchronously (non-blocking molecules still require a scheduled task? not sure); 2) when a reaction is scheduled from a reaction site that runs on thread T and the reaction is configured to run on the same thread, do not schedule a task but simply run the reaction synchronously.

- 3 * 5 - implement automatic thread fusion for static molecules?
+ 3 * 5 - implement automatic thread fusion for static molecules? -- not sure how that would work.

  2 * 3 - when attaching molecules to futures or futures to molecules, we can perhaps schedule the new futures on the same thread pool as the reaction site to which the molecule is bound?
 This requires having access to that thread pool.
 Maybe that access would be handy to users anyway?